-The Hon C W Cayzer brings to the Board broad commercial experience and also extensive knowledge of commercial property.
+The Hon C W Cayzer brings to the Board extensive knowledge of commercial property and also broad commercial management experience, which enable him to provide insight and constructive challenge across the breadth of Caledonia's investment activities.

-• Mr S J Bridges, Independent Non-Executive Director (resolution 9)
+Mr S J Bridges, Independent Non-Executive Director (resolution 8)

 Stuart Bridges was appointed a non-executive director of Caledonia in 2013 and is Chairman of the Audit Committee and a member of the Governance and Nomination Committees.
-A chartered accountant, he was until May 2017 Group Chief Financial Officer of Nex Group, which he joined in 2015 after some 16 years as Chief Financial Officer of Hiscox.
-Prior to Hiscox, he held positions in various financial services companies in the UK and US, including Henderson Global Investors.
+A chartered accountant, he has been Chief Financial Officer of Control Risks since July 2018, prior to which he was Group Chief Financial Officer of Nex Group from 2015 to 2017, which he joined after some 16 years as Chief Financial Officer of Hiscox.
+Before Hiscox, he held positions in various financial services companies in the UK and US, including Henderson Global Investors.
 He is a member of the Finance Committee of The Royal Institution.

-Mr Bridges brings to the Board a wide knowledge of both the insurance and investment markets, as well as financial oversight expertise.
+Mr Bridges brings to the Board a wide knowledge of both the insurance and investment markets, as well as financial oversight expertise, the latter being particularly important to the Company in terms of his contribution to the Board as Chairman of the Audit Committee.

-Mr C H Gregson, Senior Independent Non-Executive Director (resolution 10)
+Mr G B Davison, Independent Non-Executive Director (resolution 9)